 To visit the premises you need a special permission by the scientists.
 Entrance fee ist around 5$ per person plus around 100 000 Som (around 15 €) per group.
 You would need a Russian speaker to organize this.
 To get there you could take a bus to Parkent town and take a taxi for the last 8 km to the Solar furnace.
 Walking back to Parkent through the countryside would also be a possibility.

-If you are interested in off-the-beaten track travel destinations in Uzbekistan, check out our post about a trip to the shores of the Aral Sea in Uzbekistan.
+Interested in off-the-beaten track travel destinations in Uzbekistan?
+Check out our post about a trip to the shores of the Aral Sea in Uzbekistan.